Ingrown Toenails Specialist Questions and Answers

 Ingrown toenails require some form of intervention for them to heal.
 With that in mind, it is essential not to ignore an ingrown toenail if you have one, as this can lead to infection or worsening of the injury.
 While mild ingrown toenails can be treated with at-home remedies, it is a good idea to consult with a doctor or podiatrist about such remedies before attempting them.
 After treating the ingrown toenail, the majority of cases of ingrown toenails clear up within one to two weeks.
 With that being said, some severe or infected ingrown toenails may require more time to heal.

 For more information about ingrown toenails or to schedule an appointment with one of our ingrown toenail specialists at Finesse Footcare in Lyndhurst, Ohio, we welcome you to give us a call or make an appointment with us through our website!
 You can find Finesse Footcare at the convenient location of 5035 Mayfield Road in Lyndhurst, Ohio.
-We serve patients from Lyndhurst OH, Chagrin Falls OH, Beachwood OH, Collinwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH, and surrounding areas.
+We serve patients from Lyndhurst OH, Chagrin Falls OH, Beachwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH, Solon OH, Mayfield OH, Moreland Hills OH, Orange OH and surrounding areas.